DownStreet Art October 2014

 1315 MASS MoCA Way

 Independent Art Projects presents solo and group exhibitions by pioneering, emerging and established artists presented by galleries from NYC and New England.
 Presenting contemporary art of all medium, the space operates as a project room, providing galleries, artists, curators and collectors a forum to show current projects, new works and offer special events.

-September 25: Works by Shen Chen and Lauren Mabry
+September 25-November 16: Works by Shen Chen and Lauren Mabry

 MCLA Gallery 51, run by the Massachusetts College of Liberal Arts since 2005, presents work from a wide range of emerging and mid-career contemporary artists.

 October 30–November 30: Water & Earth curated by Sarah Sutro and Julia Morgan-Lehman

 MCLA Gallery 51 presents Water & Earth and exhibit of regional, national, and international artists who deal with issues of ecology, the environment, and nature.
 The show explores the possibility of art reaching deeply into the collective values of culture in order to initiate awareness and agency.
 Can art suggest ways of healthy engagement with the environment, promote respect for nature, and encourage the use of sustainable materials?
 Each of these invited artists provides a personal glimpse of the fragility and uniqueness of the ground on which we live.

 Melanie Mowinski, assistant professor of visual art at MCLA and proprietress of PRESS, will be operating the Vandercook Universal III.
 The space is a gallery and a workshop in downtown North Adams.